nanobox-io/nanobox-docs/source/getting-started/install-nanobox/_install-linux.md

-Because the distributions of Linux are so numerous and varied, there aren't Nanobox installers available for Linux.
-However, you can download and install all the necessary executables manually.
+To install Nanobox on Linux distributions, you'll need to download the Nanobox executables and install Virtual Box and Docker.

 ## Download & Install Nanobox Executables
-Nanobox comes with two executables:
+Nanobox requires two executables:

 `nanobox` - The Nanobox CLI
 `nanobox-update` - The Nanobox CLI update manager

-These can be downloaded using the following commands:
+These can be downloaded using `wget`:

 ```bash
 $ wget https://s3.amazonaws.com/tools.nanobox.io/nanobox/v1/linux/amd64/nanobox